Isabella-Mitchell/milestone-project-one/README.md

 - Imagery is a very important feature of the website, as the website needs to appeal visually to users and represent the gallery in a good light.

 - The pages feature slightly different image layouts, due to the type of images that need to be displayed.
-I researched art gallery websites including [Pace Gallery](https://www.pacegallery.com/) and [Arusha Gallery](https://www.arushagallery.com/) to see the types of content that they typically display on their websites.
+I researched art gallery websites (detailed in my [credits section](#credits)) to see the types of content that they typically display on their websites.
 I incorporated the following into my website:
     - Image Slideshows in landscape orientation on the Exhibition Page
     - Image captions on the Exhibitions Page
     - Artist Portraits on the Artist page